smorad/um_cisc_7026/lecture_7_convolution.typ

   Convolution is *local* to the filter $g(t)$ #pause

-  Convolution is also *invariant* to time/space shifts ]
+  Convolution is also *equivariant* to time/space shifts ]

 #slide(title: [Convolution])[
   Often, we use continuous time/space convolution for analog signals #pause

-  For digital signals, we use discrete time/space
-]
+  - Physics #pause
+  - Control theory #pause
+  - Electrical engineering #pause

+  Almost all deep learning occurs on digital hardware (discrete time/space)
+  - Images #pause
+  - Quantized audio #pause
+  - Anything stored as bits instead of a function #pause

+  But it is good to know both!
+Continuous variables for theory.
+Discrete variables for software ]

 #slide(title: [Convolution])[